 An unplanned event (including dangerous occurrences and systems failures) resulting in, or having a potential for injury, ill health, damage or other loss.

-Note: This incident report is only relevant if it is associated to an individual whereas if an individual cannot be associated with an incident, then the Hazard Reporting System should be used.
+Note: This incident report is only relevant if it is associated to an individual.
+If an individual cannot be associated with an incident then the Hazard Reporting System should be used.

 A source or a situation (including dangerous occurrences and systems failures) with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment, or a combination of these.

-Note: This hazard report is only relevant if it is NOT associated to an individual whereas when a situation results in an injury/illness/disease or can be associated with an individual(s), the Incident Reporting System should be used.
+Note: This hazard report is only relevant if it is NOT associated to an individual.
+When a situation results in an injury/illness/disease or can be associated with an individual(s), including a near miss, the Incident Reporting System should be used.

 This advice presumes you are a supervisor or manager, and the incident involves staff who report directly to you, and occurs in a workplace location that you are responsible for.
 If not all these conditions are true, then another supervisor/manager may need to complete some of these actions.

 If you are not the most appropriate person to action a report assigned to you, please refer to the ERMS - Reassign Responsible Person for an incident/hazard report instructions available in ServiceNow.